Data-Bishop/chess-puzzle-generator/docs/cloud-setup.md

 ---

-## Step 1 — Bootstrap (One-Time)
+## Step 1 - Bootstrap (One-Time)

-The bootstrap creates the resources that Terraform itself needs to operate: a remote state bucket, a state lock table, and the IAM role that GitHub Actions will assume via OIDC.
+The bootstrap creates the resources that Terraform itself needs to operate: a remote state bucket and the IAM role that GitHub Actions will assume via OIDC.
+State locking uses S3 native conditional writes - no DynamoDB required.
 This step is run **once** from your local machine and never again.

-### 1.1 — Navigate to the bootstrap directory
+### 1.1 - Navigate to the bootstrap directory

 ```bash
 cd bootstrap
 ```

-### 1.2 — Initialise Terraform
+### 1.2 - Initialise Terraform

 ```bash
 terraform init
 ```

-### 1.3 — Review the plan
+### 1.3 - Review the plan

 ```bash
 terraform plan